Skip to Content

 Food Safety: Policy Changes, Science-Based Opportunities

-The federal government has begun the process of implementing measures mandated by the Food Safety Modernization Act, signed into law in January 2011.
-This act imposes new requirements on almost any business that manufactures, processes, packs, distributes, receives, holds or imports food.
+The federal government began the process of implementing measures mandated by the Food Safety Modernization Act, signed into law in January 2011.
+This act imposed new requirements on almost any business that manufactures, processes, packs, distributes, receives, holds or imports food.
 This will accelerate the progress, already well underway in the private sector, toward a more science-based food safety system with global reach.

 To comply and remain competitive, companies need innovative solutions.
 The Midwest is a world leader in agriculture and food production with annual shipments from food processing facilities in the region estimated at over $200 billion.
 Throughout the Midwest leading academic and government laboratories are engaged in important research that can provide needed innovation.

-As part on an ongoing dialog between research institutions and industry to preserve and strengthen the economy of the region, this program is designed to provide a forum for meaningful interactions between key executives and scientists, with a view to creating new products and novel, effective solutions to improve food safety.
+As part on an ongoing dialog between research institutions and industry to preserve and strengthen the economy of the region, this program provided a forum for meaningful interactions between key executives and scientists, with a view to creating new products and novel, effective solutions to improve food safety.

 7:30 AM